IzC87/Ludo-Revamp/README.md

 the JSON files with all the X, Y coordinates for the GUI.
 Created the logic for what happens when I press the GUI buttons.
 Then I made the methods to actually move the pieces on the GUI.
 I started with all this because I wanted to see my movements to be able to debug easier and faster.
+So most of these methods stay about the same during my re-writes.
+Also starting this new course and learning more about git has taught me that I shouldn't have restarted the project but you live(ready study) and you learn.

+After all this was done I started to refactor my Classes (Player and Token).
+I made a Game class that consists of all the players so that I could easier save and load a game state.